ronwellman/geco/git/README.md

 git config --global merge.ff=false
 ```

+> *Warning*: This may not work on the Windows platform.

 ### Hosts
 Systems connecting to the instance of  Gitlab running in docker will also want
 to ensure that their hosts file is updated with the correct IP for the domain